ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 BLAST is a heuristic algorithm for searching sequence databases.
 It finds short seed matches (words) and extends them to find High-scoring Segment Pairs (HSPs), trading absolute mathematical optimality for immense search speed.

 ---

+## Codon Usage Bias (Molecular Biology)
+**Date:** August 03, 2025

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---